nharms-awi/MarMic-Git-Workshop-2024/workshop/04_Git Basics.md

-    - Cover Git terminology (repository, commit, branch, etc.).
-    - Explain the three main stages of Git (working directory, staging area, repository).
-    - Demonstrate basic Git commands (init, add, commit, status).

 # Git Basics

+Version control is a fundamental concept in software development.
+It helps you manage changes to your codebase efficiently, collaborate with others, and track the history of your project.
+In this chapter, we'll cover the key aspects of version control in the context of Git.

+## Git Terminology

+Git introduces several essential terms that you need to grasp to work effectively with it:

+- **Repository**: A repository (or repo) is a container for your project.
+It holds all the files, directories, and the entire history of changes for your project.
+- **Commit**: A commit represents a snapshot of your project's files at a specific point in time.
+It includes changes made since the last commit, along with metadata like the author's name and a commit message.
+- **Branch**: A branch is a parallel version of your repository.
+It allows you to work on new features or changes without affecting the main codebase.
+Changes made in a branch can be merged back into the main codebase when ready.

-## The different areas of git
+## The Three Main Stages of Git

-Before diving into the basic Git commands, it's important to understand the different working areas in Git.

-### The Working Directory
+Git operates in three primary working areas, each serving a unique purpose:

-The working directory is the location on your computer where you have the files for your project.
-It's the area where you make changes to your files and where Git tracks those changes.
+- **The Working Directory**: This is where you have the project's files on your local machine.
+It's where you make changes to your code.

-### The Staging Area
-The staging area is a temporary storage area where you can review changes before committing them to the repository.
-It allows you to select which changes you want to include in the next commit.
+- **The Staging Area**: The staging area acts as a temporary holding space.
+You use it to review and select changes you want to include in the next commit.

-### The Repository
-The repository is where Git stores the snapshots of your project's files.
-Each commit creates a new snapshot of the files in the repository.
-The repository stores all the commits and their associated metadata, such as the author and the commit message.
+- **The Repository**: The repository stores snapshots of your project's files, creating a history of commits.
+It holds all the commit data and metadata.

-### The Remote Repository
-The remote repository is a copy of the repository that is stored on a remote server, such as GitHub.
-It allows multiple users to collaborate on a project by sharing their changes and merging them together.
+- **The Remote Repository**: The remote repository is a critical aspect of Git's distributed nature.
+It's a copy of the repository stored on a remote server, such as GitHub or GitLab.
+Here's why it matters:
+  - Collaboration: The remote repository enables collaboration among multiple users.
+Team members can push their changes to the remote repository, making it accessible to others.
+  - Backup and Sharing: The remote repository serves as a backup of your project and allows you to easily share your codebase with others.
+  - Pulling Changes: You can pull changes from the remote repository to your local copy, ensuring you're working with the latest codebase.
+  - Centralized Storage: Storing your project remotely provides a centralized location for your code, making it accessible from different devices and locations.

 By understanding the different working areas in Git, you'll have a better understanding of how Git tracks changes and how the basic commands operate.